Skip to main content

 DASA / CARR / SAVE Requirements

-Teacher candidates are required to complete the mandatory workshop courses on Dignity for All Students Act (DASA), Child Abuse Recognition and Reporting (CARR) and Safe Schools Against Violence in Education (SAVE) prior to student teaching.
-Students are to register for the mandated workshop courses at the time of registration.
+Teacher candidates are required to complete the mandatory workshop courses on Dignity for All Students Act (DASA), Child Abuse Recognition and Reporting (CAR) and Safe Schools Against Violence in Education (SAV) prior to student teaching.
+Teacher candidates are to register for the mandated workshop courses at the time of registration.

 If a P-12 student discloses any form of child abuse, neglect, or harassment/discrimination from another student to a teacher candidate, the teacher candidate is required to report this to their mentor teacher immediately and follow the directive of the school concerning filing a report.
-In addition, they are also to notify their College Supervisor immediately.
+In addition, they are also to notify their university supervisor immediately.

 Fingerprinting Requirements